Josh Ramirez

 2. The frame

-TikTok for the wrist.
-One short clip at a time, no recommender, no profile, no back button.
+TikTok for the wrist, stripped until almost nothing was left.
+One short clip fills the watch face.
+No likes, comments, profile, search, or feed logic.
 The whole app is the next clip.

 3. Day 1 — the Chrome extension